Last Updated on September 27, 2021 by Shivanandana Hegde

 If you’re new to Tag management and Google Tag Manager, read this post to quickly get an idea of implementing Google analytics.

-8 replies on “Pageview count based tag: Fire on 3rd or 4th pageview (GTM)”
+8 thoughts on “Pageview count based tag: Fire on 3rd or 4th pageview (GTM)”

 thanks a lot – the pageview count is exactly what I am looking for, but unfortunately I am getting an error message from GTM “this language feature is only supportetd for ECMASCRIPT_2015 mode or better: let declaration”.
 Do you have any idea how to solve this?